-The only child of disabled parents, including a mother who grew up in the Pre-Civil Rights American South, Ahmmad Brown has always been sensitive to issues of equity.
-Having moved from Oakland to the suburbs of California’s Central Valley at age four to have access to stronger-performing public schools, he has also seen firsthand how experiences of race and class intersect to influence access to opportunity.
+As the only child of disabled parents, including a mother who grew up in the Pre-Civil Rights American South, Ahmmad Brown (he/him) has always been sensitive to issues of equity.
+As a young child, Ahmmad's family moved from Oakland to a suburb in California’s Central Valley, and later to Sacramento for access to stronger-performing public schools.
+This gave him firsthand experience seeing how race and class intersect to influence access to opportunity.

-With academic training in sociology and a professional career as an operator and consultant, Ahmmad has developed a deep working knowledge and command of diversity, equity and inclusion (DEI) best practices.
-Ahmmad’s accomplishments in the DEI space include:
+With academic training in sociology and experience as a practitioner, Ahmmad has developed a deep working knowledge of DEIJ best practices.
+Ahmmad’s accomplishments in this space include:

-Leadership of a team of senior administrators and faculty at a private college to develop a pre-orientation program targeted at Black students that focuses on sociocultural learning and community building.
-The program has supported nearly 200 students over three years, with success of the program resulting in an additional seven-figure donor commitment.
+Leading a team of senior administrators and faculty at a private college to develop and evaluate a pre-orientation program providing sociocultural learning and community building for Black students.
+In three years, the program has supported nearly 200 students, and its success led to a seven-figure donor commitment.

-Development and analysis of a novel survey as a senior research associate with Working IDEAL that was distributed to roughly 2.5K employees of a large municipality to assess workplace culture, and the efficacy of recruitment, hiring, advancement and retention policies from a DEI perspective.
-Survey results have informed core recommendations for the municipality’s internal DEI plan.
+With Working IDEAL, developing and analyzing a novel survey that was distributed to roughly 2.5K employees of a large municipality to assess workplace culture, recruitment, hiring, advancement and retention policies from a DEIJ perspective.
+The results have informed the municipality’s internal DEIJ plan.

 Serving as the primary author of an internal document for The Bridgespan Group to integrate racial equity into its strategy work and case team processes.

-In addition to providing DEI consulting services, Ahmmad is currently completing his doctoral studies in organizational behavior.
-His empirical work examines how Black students experience student life in predominantly-White institutions, and how individuals perceive the importance of different aspects of their identities.
+In addition to running EBDI and serving as a senior advisor to nationally-recognized DEIJ consultancy Working Ideal, Ahmmad is in the final year of his doctoral studies in organizational behavior.
+His work empirically examines how Black students experience student life in predominantly-White institutions, and how individuals perceive the importance of different aspects of their identities.

 Ahmmad holds an M.B.A. and M.A in Education from Stanford University, an M.A. in Sociology from Harvard University, and a B.A. in Sociology & Anthropology and Japanese from Swarthmore College.